k8ssandra/k8ssandra-operator/docs/content/en/reference/crd/releases/k8ssandra-operator-releases/k8ssandra-operator-crds-1.6/_index.md

-Telemetry defines the desired telemetry integrations to deploy targeting the Reaper pods for all DCs in this cluster (unless overridden by DC specific settings)
+Telemetry defines the desired telemetry integrations to deploy targeting the Reaper pods for all DCs in this cluster (unless overriden by DC specific settings)

 <table>
     <thead>